Kingofkode/Parstagram/README.md

 - [x] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
 - [x] Show the username and creation time for each post
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
+- [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
 - User Profiles:
   - [ ] Allow the logged in user to add a profile photo
   - [ ] Display the profile photo with each post
   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
-  - [ ] User Profile shows posts in a grid view
+  - [x] User Profile shows posts in a grid view
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented:

 - [x] Applied the [View Binding library](https://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce view boilerplate
+- [x] Added bio to users
+- [x] Implemented Instagram style profile screen
+- [x] Added image placeholder while photos are downloading
+- [x] Image from camera view is properly rotated if app is run on a real device
+- [x] Made compose screen a linear flow
+- [x] Sign up button is dynamically enabled/disabled depending on if the information inputted is valid

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):